AntonTsingel/vrp_first_project/README.md

 ### Installing

-3. After addind all files type :
+3. After addind all files write in cmd :
 ```
 npm i
 ```
-This install all required modules.
+this will install the necessary modules

 And run project with command using gulp task "dev"
 ```
 npx gulp dev